jkd28/CustomShell/README.md

 # Custom Shell
 This was a project for my Introduction to System Software course at the University of Pittsburgh (COE 0449).
-The goal of the assignment was to get practical experience programming with the `fork()` command by creating a very basic shell.
+The goal of the assignment was to get practical experience programming with the `fork()` command and the use of system calls by creating a very basic shell.
 The shell supports UNIX commands, changing directory, time command, and input/output redirection on the command line.

 ### Usage
 Compile: `gcc -o myshell myshell.c`